UAAP Season 69 men's basketball tournament: UE vs. UST

-First game

-UST led for much of the game, when the Warriors started making inroads by the third quarter.
+In Game 1, UST led for much of the game, when the Warriors started making inroads by the third quarter.
 With 21.1 seconds left in the fourth quarter, and with UST up by two points, June Cortez of UST converted a three-point play that gave the Growling Tigers enough breathing space to force a deciding elimination game.

-Second game

-With the Tigers off to a hot start, the Warriors kept within striking distance.
+With the Tigers off to a hot start in Game 2, the Warriors kept within striking distance.
 In the fourth quarter, the Warriors forced a 70-all deadlock - the first in the game.
 UE then led by as much as five points, but the Tigers fought back, forcing turnovers and grabbing offensive rebounds, to tie the score at 79-all.
 After a UE turnover, Jojo Duncil missed the shot, but Jervy Cruz grabbed the offensive rebound, missing the put-back; Duncil then tipped in the ball for a two-point field goal, plus a foul.
 Duncil completed the three-point play.
 On the next possession, UE's Marcy Arellano drove unmolested to the basket, cutting the lead into one point.
 With a UST turnover and several seconds remaining, Red Warrior Jorel Cañizares missed a medium-range jump shot.
 Cañizares grabbed his own rebound but missed on a short stab; Warriors team captain Robert Labagala grabbed the rebound as time expired.